-Mozambique's Grey Crowned Crane population has declined from several 1 000 in 1985 to around 250 individuals.
+Mozambique's Grey Crowned-crane population has declined from several 1,000's in 1985 to around 250 individuals.
 The species primarily occurs south of the Zambezi River, in Gorongosa National Park, the Zambezi Delta, and Banhine National Park, and is presumed to be the southern Africa sub-species.
 The status of the northern Mozambique population, in and around Niassa National Park, is unknown.

-The Grey Crowned Crane population in Mozambique appears to stable in central Mozambique, and is possibly in decline elsewhere.
-Threats likely include reduced water availability due to large dams and water diversions, uncontrolled fires, and (unconfirmed) egg and chick theft.
+The Grey Crowned-crane population in Mozambique appears to be stable in central Mozambique, and is possibly in decline elsewhere.
+Threats probably include reduced water availability due to large dams and water diversions, uncontrolled fires, and (unconfirmed) egg and chick theft.